 The Minor in Biomedical Research Courses

 Biomedical Research 1A: Science in your Time (5 units) General Education Course.
 Lecture, three hours; discussion, one hour.
 Exploration of current topics in biology from media sources like news organizations and TED Talks, tracing information back to primary research.
 Students learn to critically evaluate primary sources.
-Discussion of bias in system producing primary research from undergraduate education through tenured faculty, and medicine and national science funding (National Institutes of Health and National Science Foundation).
-Addresses lack of Black and Latinx representation and its impact on science valued by current system.
+There will be discussion of primary research on the academic STEM education and research system from K-12 through tenured faculty, including medical training and national science funding.
 Letter grading.
-Visit the BMD RES 1A website.

 Fulfills GE: Foundations of Scientific Inquiry